bibleexchange/romans__textbook/textbook/en/1501_chapter-15.md

 - The strong ought to bear the infirmities of the weak.
 - Please our neighbor to their good and edification.
 - Bearing toward another the mind of Christ.
-That ye may with ONE mind and ONE mouth glorify God.
+That ye may with one mind and one mouth glorify God.
 - Jesus is a minister to the Jew and Gentile.
 - The Gentiles have reason to rejoice and are commanded to do so in the Scripture.